Belgian city finds its former mayor's heart in a fountain

 A small metal box, containing Pierre David’s heart in an ethanol-filled jar, was uncovered during renovation work on the city’s ornate stone fountain last month.

-The relic is mentioned in civic documents, but until it was found “no one really believed it,” Verviers city councilor Maxime Degey told Reuters.
+The relic is mentioned in civic documents, but until it was found “no one really believed it,” Verviers city councillor Maxime Degey told Reuters.

 “Today the legend is no longer a legend.
 It’s a reality.”